KennethNielsen/SoCo/doc/index.rst

     device.volume += 10
     device.play()

-To get started with SoCo, start by reading the :ref:`tutorial <tutorial>` and then optionally follow up with any of the advanced topics that interest you:
+To get up and running quickly with *SoCo*, start by reading the :ref:`getting started <getting_started>` page, with :ref:`installation instructions
+<installation>` and a small :ref:`tutorial <tutorial>`.
+Then optionally follow
+up with any of the advanced topics that peak your interest:
 :ref:`speaker_topologies`, :ref:`events` and :ref:`upnp_services`.
 Finally dive
 into the :ref:`the full module reference documentation <module_reference>`.